ORTIZJIMENEZANTONIO/test-pokemon/README.md

 **Use Functions**
 - Get pokemon
-  To use this function, you need to use /api/get_pokemon/:pokemon where :pokemon is the name or id pokemon, this param must be integer greater than or equals to 0 (in id case) or must be string made up width alphabet in upper or lowwer, excluding special character like $%&$&ñ etc.
+  To use this function, you need to use /api/get_pokemon/:pokemon where :pokemon is the name or id pokemon, this param must be integer greater than or equals to 0 (in id case) or must be string made up width alphabet in upper or lower, excluding special character like $%&$&ñ etc.
-  In right case yhe function will return status 200 and json with:
+  In right case the function will return status 200 and json with:
    - id
    - name
    - sprite (front and back)